-This post is part of my series of city guides, designed to give you a bit of an introduction into the city in question: activities, accommodation, transport, restaurants, food and nightlife.
-It’ll also basically act as a contents page for everything I’ve ever written about the place.
-I went to Singapore as part of my Gap Year trip in 2010.
+I went to Singapore as part of my Great Big Gap Year Adventure in 2010.
 After America and Australasia, it was my first ever experience of Asia.
-I was only there for a couple of days, where I stayed with some of my travel buddy’s family, who took us out and recommended some sites.
-At the time, I thought that a couple of days was enough to explore Singapore – a sentiment which I have heard expressed by others – but in hindsight I’m sure there is much more than I did not get to discover.
+I was only there for a couple of days but during this time I stayed with the Gap Year Buddy’s aunt and uncle, who took us out and recommended some sites.
+At the time, I thought that a couple of days was enough to explore Singapore – a sentiment which I have heard expressed by others – but in hindsight I’m sure there is much that I did not get to discover.
 This guide, however, tells you what I did get to see.
 Continue reading “Guide To My Singapore Trip”

-15-17th June 2010 I landed in Singapore, fresh from Australia, after a really good flight with Qantas – I was sold on the airline as soon as we were given a menu to order our food from; you don’t often get that in economy.
-There was also slightly more room, with seats in twos rather than threes.
-My travel buddy and I were staying with her aunt and uncle, who were nice enough to collect us from the airport and take us straight to Little India for dinner.
-After sampling some of the tasty cuisine that Singapore had to offer, we were finally able to crash.
+I landed in Singapore, fresh from Australia, after a really good flight with Qantas – I was sold on the airline as soon as we were given a menu to order our in-flight meal from; you don’t often get that treatment in economy.
+There was also slightly more room as the seats were set in twos rather than threes.
+The Gap Year Buddy and I were staying with her aunt and uncle, who were nice enough to collect us from the airport and take us straight to Little India for dinner.
+After our first taste of the delicious cuisine that Singapore had to offer, we were finally able to crash.
 Continue reading “Two days in Singapore”